manhg/docker-images/postgres_replica/README_SETUP.md

 # To prevent the primary server from removing the WAL segments required for
 # the standby server before shipping them, set the minimum number of segments
-# retained in the pg_xlog directory.
+# retained in the pg_wal directory.
 At least wal_keep_segments should be
 # larger than the number of segments generated between the beginning of
 # online-backup and the startup of streaming replication.
 If you enable WAL
 # archiving to an archive directory accessible from the standby, this may